Are Your Kids Snacking Too Much? They May Be at Higher Risk of Dental Decay

 Kids haven’t set their routines and habits yet, so they will take behavioural cues from you.
 Set a good example by treating dental care time as a fun activity.
-Show them how you do it, and how you do it properly, while making it seem cool and fun.
+Show them how you do it, and how you do it properly while making it seem cool and fun.

 2. Use a dissolving agent as an introduction to dental care

 You can ask your dentist for dissolving agents (usually in tablet form) or where to buy them.
 The agent turns pink anywhere there’s plaque in the kid’s mouth.
 This can be a fun way to look at tooth decay and see how the agent reacts and changes colour.
-This will help kids notice how much plaque their teeth has and indicate which parts need more attention.
+This will help kids notice how much plaque their teeth have and indicate which parts need more attention.
 It’s also great fun!

-3. Get Messy
+3. Get messy

 Children love a good mess.
 So toothbrush time can work to your advantage.
 Since toothpaste makes a lot of bubbles, you and your kid can get messy brushing your teeth together.
 It’s fun for the kids to see you join them too.